AaronMacken/CSS-Grid/README.md

 # CSS-Grid
-Notes on grid for reference
-Notes displayed as comments in the style.css file
+Notes on css grid for reference displayed as comments in the style.css file